World Keratoconus Day

 • Eye irritation or strain

-If you or a loved one are experiencing any of these symptoms, consult our best ophthalmologist at Continental Hospitals.
+If you or a family member are experiencing any of these symptoms, consult our best ophthalmologist at Continental Hospitals.

 History of World Keratoconus Day

-World Keratoconus Day was established by the National Keratoconus Foundation (NKCF), a program of the Discovery Eye Foundation, to raise awareness and educate the public about keratoconus.
-The day is marked by activities, resources, and support for patients, families, and medical professionals to improve the quality of life for those affected by keratoconus.
-Each year, it encourages open discussions about living with the condition and offers a platform for sharing personal stories and advancements in treatments.
+The National Keratoconus Foundation (NKCF), a program of the Discovery Eye Foundation, founded World Keratoconus Day to increase public awareness and education about keratoconus.
+It annually encourages open discussions about living with the condition and can provide a platform for sharing personal stories and the developments in treatments.

-Since its inception, World Keratoconus Day has grown in popularity and has become a global event, bringing attention to the importance of early diagnosis, research, and advanced treatment options.
-By spreading awareness, the day aims to break the stigma and help those with keratoconus live fulfilling lives.
+Although World Keratoconus Day started years ago, today it is popular and a global event for gaining awareness of the importance of early diagnosis, research, and advanced treatment options.
+Through spreading awareness, the day breaks the stigma and helps keratoconus patients live fulfilling lives.

-In the early stages of keratoconus, prescription eyeglasses and soft contact lenses can often correct vision by helping to focus light properly on the retina.
-However, as keratoconus progresses, these options may no longer be sufficient.
+In the early stage of keratoconus, prescription eyeglasses or soft contact lenses help to focus light properly on the retina, correcting the vision.
+However, these become ineffective as a treatment once the condition advances.

 Rigid Gas Permeable (RGP) Lenses